-Rebekah was trained in Geoscience and now uses techniques developed by geochemists to explore essential and toxic metals in biological systems.
+Rebekah was trained in Geoscience and now uses geochemistry techniques to explore essential and toxic metals in agriculture and health.

-She works in the MAGIC metal-free clean laboratory to isolate metals from tissues for high precision stable isotope analysis.
-She is currently investigating the uptake of cadmium in plants, using Multiple Collector Inductively Coupled Plasma Mass Spectrometry.
+She works in the MAGIC metal-free clean laboratory to isolate metals from organic and inorganic samples for high precision stable isotope analysis.
+Along with UK and international collaborators, she is currently investigating the sources and translocation of cadmium in cacao, using Multiple Collector Inductively Coupled Plasma Mass Spectrometry.

 She is also currently one of the ESE Postdoc Reps (Sept.
 2017-present) so please get in touch with her if you have any queries or ideas about the Post Doctorate experience in the department.

 The main focus of her PhD was investigating the potential of high precision stable isotope analysis to understand the metabolism of essential metals (e.g. Zn, Cu, Fe) in the human body.
 Although mainly focusing on Zn metabolism in the healthy state, she also collaborated with medical researchers to investigate Zn in breast cancer.

 - Postdoc at ESE - Imperial College London - July 2017-present

 - Analytical Chemist/Geochemist (interim) at Imaging and Analysis Centre, Natural History Museum - July 2018 - October 2018

 - PhD at ESE - Imperial College London.
 2013-2017 (PhD visitor at Department of Earth Sciences, Oxford University.
 2013-2014)